spryker-sdk/sdk/docs/development.md

 #### Register your bundle

-@TODO implement registration of 3rd party bundles
+Registration of 3rd party bundles will require to (build a flavored Spryker SDK)[build.md].

 ## Add a value resolver